Pope names first woman to senior Vatican diplomatic post

 Last year, Francis also appointed four women as first female councillors for the Synod of Bishops, a department founded more than 50 years ago that prepares major meetings of world bishops held every few years on a different topic.

-Reporting by Philip Pullella; Editing by Andrew Cawthorne
+Reporting by Philip Pullella; Editing by Andrew Cawthorne/Mark Heinrich